JamesC830/tech503_CICD_notes/Jenkins_pipeline_setup.md

   - Remove post build action
   - Remove build steps
   - Add new build step:
-    - Execute shell: DNS needs to be changed in the below
+    - Execute shell: DNS needs to be changed in the below.
+(See highlighted text in the image below)

 ```
 rsync -avz -e "ssh -o StrictHostKeyChecking=no" app ubuntu@DNS:/home/ubuntu